-Midwest Faces Wind Chill of -50F Which Could Freeze Skin In Ten Minutes As Polar Vortex Sweeps In
+Midwest Faces Wind Chill of -50 F Which Could Freeze Skin In Ten Minutes As Polar Vortex Sweeps In

-The Midwest, which has already been hit with freezing temperatures, can expect thermometers to plunge even lower this week as the polar vortex is expected to hit the region with a vengence bringing record temperatures with it.
+The Midwest, which has already been hit with freezing temperatures, can expect thermometers to plunge even lower this week as the polar vortex is expected to hit the region with a vengeance bringing record temperatures with it.

 They quote the National Weather service as saying, “There’s no mild way of saying it.
 Brutal cold is coming.”